Cathedral Island in Wrocław, Poland

 The photographs in the photo gallery above are shown in the order I took them.

-The first photograph shows Sand Bridge, which links the central part of Wrocław to the Sand and Cathedral islands, as well as to other islands shown on the map at the top of this post.
+The first photograph shows Sand Bridge, which connects central Wrocław to the Sand and Cathedral islands, as shown on the map above.

-The second photograph shows a view of a tram crossing the Sand Bridge.
-The Wrocław Market Hall is visible in the background.
+The second photograph captures a tram crossing Sand Bridge with the Wrocław Market Hall in the background.

-The third photograph shows the Wrocław Faculty of Philology viewed from Sand Island.
-Part of the Sand Bridge is visible on the left.
+The third photograph shows the Wrocław Faculty of Philology from Sand Island, with part of Sand Bridge on the left.

-The fourth photograph shows Daliowa Island in the centre and Sand Island to the right.
+The fourth photograph features Daliowa Island in the centre and Sand Island on the right.

 The fifth photograph shows the Wroclovka bench on Sand Island.
 Sitting on the bench, two dwarf figurines look at one another with adoration, as though the outside world didn’t exist.
 A ribbon that reads “Wroclove” and connects their hands emphasises the symbol of love.
 The seat has an extra romantic element because it was formally unveiled on Valentine’s Day, 14 February 2022.
 Source: Gaja Naturalnie.
 In Polish.

-The sixth photograph shows the Tumski Bridge, which links Sand Island to Cathedral Island.
+The sixth photograph shows Tumski Bridge, which links Sand Island with Cathedral Island.

 The associated photograph shows the history of this bridge.